Music of Slovakia: The medieval period

 From the medieval period onwards writers identify a number of principal streams of music in Slovakia.
 The principal classifications include church music, folk music, and instrumental music heard in towns and courts.
 Each of these has of course numerous subsidiary classifications.

 Some of the oldest recorded forms of music in Slovakia are liturgical song (in Old Slavonic) from the time of Great Moravian empire (9th century), from which developed much of the sacred music of later centuries.
-Latin plainsong was also widespread in the region at this early period, especially after the incorporation of Slovakia into the Kingdom of Hungary in 1218.
+Latin plainsong was also widespread in the region at this early period.
 Early codices include the 'Nitra Gospels' of c.
 1100, and the 'Pray codex' (c.
 1195).
 From the 15th to the 17th centuries, polyphony was practised and developed at many urban centres, including Bratislava, Bardejov, Levoča and Kežmarok.

-In 1526 when Slovakia became part of the empire of the Habsburgs, Bratislava became a coronation city, and this was to greatly influence the development of formal music in the country's towns.
+In 1526 when parts of Kingdom of Hungary was ruled by Habsburg kings, Pozsony (now Bratislava) became a coronation city, and this was to greatly influence the development of formal music in the country's towns.
 In the countryside, folk music developed in a more insular manner in the country's various regions.